 Lifting the front, you can get away with about 3 or 4 inches before you will need to do something about your control arms.
 Too much lift, and these will either not reach, or be working at too steep of an angle.
 This can be dangerous and also cause damage.
 Should you find yourself in this predicament, look into drop brackets or long arms to put you back in the clear.

 Chances are your leaf springs in the back are sagging more than grandma on a hot day.
-Obviously replacing them is the most straight forward option, but buying new ones can definitely get expensive.
+Obviously replacing them is the most straightforward option, but buying new ones can definitely get expensive.
 Head to a scrap yard and see what you can muster up.
 You can take whole leaf packs from other Cherokees, or you can take springs from other vehicles and make stronger leaf packs.
-The Cherokee uses 2.5 inch wide leafs, which fortunately for you, is a pretty common size.
+The Cherokee uses 2.5-inch wide leaves, which fortunately for you, is a pretty common size.
 These are used on Jeep Comanchees, the Dodge Dakota and Durango, Ford's Ranger, and the Chevy S-10.
 You should be able to find plenty of these puppies around.
 Keep the main leaf from your Cherokee, but don't be afraid to throw the rest of it out.
-The less difference in length between the leafs, the more rigid it will be.
+The less difference in length between the leaves, the more rigid it will be.